Chapter I: Rescue

 Then it clicked.

-This chick was a social worker, sent by the infuriating twats who worked at the orphanage.
-The kid must've had one of those meltdowns yesterday night, while he and what's-her-face were out, and someone had heard...and reported it.
+This chick was a social worker, sent by the infuriating twats who worked with child support services.
+The kid must've had one of those meltdowns yesterday night while he and what's-her-face were out, and someone had heard...and reported it.

 So much for his lovely morning with his lusty lover.

 Claire awoke with a start.
-Looking around, she saw, slightly relieved, that it had been a dream.
-Although, she thought, it might as well have been real.
+Looking around she saw that it had been a bad dream.
+The relief that coursed through her was short-livid; the dream might as well have been real.
 Perking up, she wondered what had awakened her.
-Throwing off her covers, she stepped out of bed.
-She heard yelling coming from downstairs.
+Throwing off her covers and stepping out of bed she strained her ears—there were loud noises coming from downstairs.
 Not the sensual sounds she usually heard, though.
 Something more fight like.

-Creeping to her bedroom door, she listened closely and heard her father's distinct gruff voice yelling.
+Creeping to her bedroom door, she listened closely and heard her father's voice yelling.

 "It is my problem Mr. Aerovl.
 I'm head Social Worker from the Swan Valley Support Services.
 We deal with children being mistreated, abused, or hurt in any way.
-I'm here to take your child away from this household, despite what you say."
-The social worker said, scowling at the topless, scruffy man glowering at her.
+I'm here to take your child away from this household, despite what you say, and don't try that "I have no child" nonsense again.
+We have you on file, sir," The social worker said, scowling at the topless, scruffy man glowering at her.

 I promise it'll all get better...

-With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see the blue van of the SVSS parked outside.
-Smiling for the first time in what seemed like a century, she ran to her closet and got dressed, straining her ears for any continued conversation.
+With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see a blue van parked outside.
+A blue van had taken her away from the sick city and had brought her here.
+If it was back outside, it meant that they wanted to take her away once again.

-"If you do not oblige, sir, I'll be forced to call the authorities on you."
+"Sir, if you do not oblige I'll be forced to call the authorities on you."

-A string of swear words echoed, closer to the stairs that lead to the attic.
-Claire guessed that Melthore had decided to stand his ground.
+A string of swear words echoed, closer to the stairs that led to the attic.
+Claire paled, fear broiling in the put of her stomach—Melthore was standing his ground and coming closer and closer to the attic.

-Wanting her wretched way of life to be thrown into the spotlight, hoping for help, Claire started throwing things.
+Despite the fear, Claire realized that whoever it was arguing with her father was good, would help her.
+Wanting her awful way of life to be thrown into the spotlight, Claire started throwing things.
 She started jumping up and down, shouting; screaming things like I'm up here!
 Behind the door!
 She didn't know what she was saying for sure.
 She just knew she needed to get out and to do that, she needed to be heard.
 Warm tears coursed down her cheeks.

 With renewed vigour, she made as much noise as her small, skinny frame could possibly make.

 Just outside of the attic door, the social worker shoved Melthore aside.
 He stumbled, losing his balance and falling, smacking his head on the stone floors—with an almost sickening thunk.
-Flinching and making a note to call paramedics, she turned down the hall, finding herself beside a wall and the bathroom.
+Flinching and making a note to call paramedics, she turned down the hall and found herself beside a wall and the bathroom.
 Strangely enough, the child's voice seemed to be coming from above the wall.

 Upon closer inspection of the dead end hallway, she realized that there was, in fact, a door; it was paneled and blended into the wall quite well.
 She tried opening it—but it was locked.
 The keyhole was on the outside.
 Where was the—